 Condos and Co-ops and the Paycheck Protection Program

 Please note: Information in the following advisory was accurate upon its date of publication.
-However, given the rapidly changing nature of guidance from the Department of the Treasury and others, we recommend you visit the Treasury website and our COVID-19 Resource Center for the latest updates.
+However, given the rapidly changing nature of guidance from the Department of the Treasury and others, we recommend you visit the Treasury website for the latest updates.

 In response to the financial impact of the COVID-19 pandemic on businesses, the Coronavirus Aid, Relief, and Economic Security (CARES) Act was enacted.
 A portion of this law, the Paycheck Protection Program (PPP), includes financial benefits to small businesses (those with 500 employees or less), and these benefits may be available to cooperatives and condominiums.
 While there is no specific reference to cooperatives and condominiums, and regulations are yet to be written, we believe that these organizations should be entitled to such benefits, based upon certain industry classifications referenced in the law that seem to apply to these organizations.
 In addition, we believe that based upon the purpose of the law, which is to provide cash flow assistance to help small businesses and their employees, cooperatives and condominium should qualify for these benefits.

 The loans authorized by the PPP will be made through authorized Small Business Administration (SBA) lenders.
 A list of the lenders is available at www.sbalenders.com, and borrowers have until June 30, 2020, to apply.
 Importantly, some or all of the loan may be forgiven (as described below) under the terms of the PPP, and there are no application fees.

 Before applying, however, every cooperative or condominium that presently has a loan outstanding must review its loan documentation to learn under what conditions such additional borrowing is permitted, if permitted at all, and whether a waiver of any restriction should be requested from the lender.